kw2019ltd/flutter_everywhere/README.md

 ## Flutter Everywhere

 The goal of this repo is to have everything you need to start with flutter desktop + mobile simply by forking the project.
-This will no longer be necessary once `flutter create` supports desktop.
+This will no longer be necessary once `flutter create` supports desktop and web.

 Fork this project to get started! :)